 There's no denying the importance of SPF in our daily lives.
 But when we're not explicitly on a beach, it's easy to forget.
 And if we're being completely honest, sometimes we don't like how it feels on our skin.
 So when we heard about a cleanser that also has SPF 30, we were intrigued…and hopeful.
-Could this be the end of sticky sunscreen?
+It's the Dr. Russo Sun Protective Day Cleanser Sunscreen, and it's available on Amazon.
+Could this facial cleanser with SPF be the end of sticky sunscreen?